idatta21/idatta21.github.io/_posts/2021-8-17-My-First-blog.md

 Unlike statisticians, data scientists often focus on delivering actionable results and sometimes need to deploy the model to the production system.
 The data available for model training can be too large to be processed in a single computer.
 From the entire problem-solving cycle, statisticians are usually not well integrated with the production system where data is obtained in real-time, while data scientists are more embedded in the production system and closer to the data generation procedures.
 In summary, statisticians focus more on modeling and usually bring data to models, while data scientists focus more on data and usually bring models to data.

-How do you view yourself in relation to these two areas?

 According to me both Statistician and data Scientists are important roles.
 If someone wants to focus on significance, testing, experimental design, normality distribution, and diagnostic plotting, then become a Statistician.
 If someone wants to practice more software-engineering like coding and automation of machine learning models, then become a Data Scientist.
 I fell in love with mathematics when I was young pupil.
 It always amazes me that a series of numeric characters represent most of the problems in the world.
 I gained interest into Statistics when I was in 10th grade.
-So, with my love and affection towards Mathematica and statistics, I want to be a Statistician.
+So, with my love and affection towards Mathematics and statistics, I want to be a Statistician.
 However, I would like to explore Data Science knowledge areas with strong understanding of Statistics.